Linuxfabrik/lfops/roles/php/README.md

 # Ansible Role php

-This role installs Python on the system, optionally with additional modules.
+This role installs and configures PHP on the system, optionally with additional modules.

 FQCN: linuxfabrik.lfops.php